silkycell/Paint-3D-Project-Manager-Old/README.md

 # Paint 3D Project Manager
 ## How to use:
-When you open the program for the first time, it'll take you to a window dialogue to choose your Projects.json file.
-Just hit the open button and it should open automatically
+When you open the program for the first time, it'll take you to a page with all of your projects.
+(If it takes you to a window dialogue, just choose your "Projects.json" file)

 ## Exporting
 1. Choose the project(s) that you'd like to export (you can select multiple using the checkboxes next to the buttons)